 Step 4: Adding sand

-Pour 1 or 2 inches layers of sand, spread it equally, level again, and make sure if everything is right, once is the sand bed that will determine the final look of your patio.
+Pour 1 or 2 inches layers of sand, spread it equally and level again; make sure everything is right by the looks of the sand bed, which will determine the final look of your patio.

 Step 5: Laying the pavers

-It’s time to lay the pavers, we all know that there is a variety of styles and types of pavers so while choosing, but when you add a fire pit, remember to pick your pavers with the same color and style of your pit blocks.
+It’s time to lay the pavers.
+We all know that there is a variety of styles and types of pavers, but remember to pick the ones with the same color and style of your pit blocks.

-When you start to lay the pavers, pay attention to not mess up the sand bed and to the direction in which the pavers are laid as to not mess up the sand bed.
+When you start to lay the pavers, pay attention to the direction in which the pavers are laid as to not mess up the sand bed.

 Step 5: Tamping the pavers